hdShang/arxiv-daily/docs/cs-LG/2025-10-19/papers/251016877v1-fly-cl-a-fly-inspired-framework-for-enhancing-efficient-decorrelatio.md

 ---
 layout: default
-title: Fly-CL: A Fly-Inspired Framework for Enhancing Efficient Decorrelation and Reduced Training Time in Pre-trained Model-based Continual Representation Learning
+title: "Fly-CL: A Fly-Inspired Framework for Enhancing Efficient Decorrelation and Reduced Training Time in Pre-trained Model-based Continual Representation Learning"
 ---

 # Fly-CL: A Fly-Inspired Framework for Enhancing Efficient Decorrelation and Reduced Training Time in Pre-trained Model-based Continual Representation Learning